 Leucine is an amino acid particularly crucial for maximising muscle protein synthesis and most plant-based protein sources are relatively low in leucine in comparison to their animal counterparts.
-This is also part the argument as to why people following plant-based diets might require slightly more total protein per meal/day to maximise muscle protein synthesis.
+This is also part of the argument as to why people following plant-based diets might require slightly more total protein per meal/day to maximise muscle protein synthesis.

-One of the claims in the film that stirred up some controversy is that James Wilks once again points out how he was surprised to learn that 1 cup of lentils or a peanut butter sandwich has as much protein 3 eggs or 3oz (~85g) of steak.
+One of the claims in the film that stirred up some controversy is that James Wilks once again points out how he was surprised to learn that 1 cup of lentils or a peanut butter sandwich has as much protein as 3 eggs or 3oz (~85g) of steak.

 While an 85g steak is very small in comparison to what the average person consumes, these numbers are not overtly inaccurate.